spcourse/progbg/modules/plot/en/index.md

 * Use `print` to also display the minimum as text in the terminal, in addition to the text in the graph.

+### Constraints
+* Unless specifically mentioned otherwise, you are only allowed to use the concepts that are discussed in this module.
+For an overview of those concepts have a look [here](/python/en/overview).
+* You are *only* allowed to use the `import`-statement for the following libraries: `numpy`, `matplotlib`, and `math`.
+* You are not allowed to use any other `import`-statements.
+* From the `numpy`-liberary you are only allowed to use `np.arrange()`, and nothing else.
+* You are not allowed the built-in `min()` command.
+You will have to write an algorithm to find the minimum value yourself.

 ## Hints

 * Before plotting, create two lists with correct x- and y-values each.